AmrMomtaz/Weather-Stations-Monitoring/README.md

 Two points to mention:
    1) All ports are exposed having the same number when deploying in docker.
-   2) In Kubernetes, only Kibana's port is exposed to **30017**.
+   2) In Kubernetes, only Kibana's port is exposed to be **30017**.

-Finally, the following table shows my development environment versions' used:
+Finally, the following table shows my development environment's versions used:

 |                   | **Version**     |
 |:------------------|:---------------:|